-You can however arrange for income payments to continue for a period of between 1 and 10 years from your annuity start date.
-If you die during that period, your income will continue until the end of the guaranteed payment period.
+You can however arrange for income payments to be guaranteed for a period of between 1 and 10 years from your annuity start date.
+If you die during that period, your income will be guaranteed until the end of the guaranteed payment period.
 The longer the guarantee period the more costly this option is.

 5) Do you want to provide an income for your partner if you die before them?